rianadon/timer-bar-card/README.md

 - You can also leave these unconfigured and alternatively display custom text by editing `name` (primary info) and `format` (secondary info).
 Combine with [templates](#use-templates-in-configuration) to mimic mushroom-template-card.
 - `icon_type` can be `icon` (default) or `none` (no icon).
 - `icon_color` sets both bar + icon color just like the `color` option.
 It's there to be consistent with the original Mushroom options.
+- `fill_container` makes the card expand to the surrounding grid.

 ## Manual installation